Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 The entire process—from submitting my transcripts to my universities, to sending my passport to get it stamped with the PR Visa— took me 10 months (June 2017-March 2018).

-Simplified Process of Immigrating from Nigeria to Canada
+Simplified Process of Immigrating to Canada

 STEP 2: Next is to begin gathering documents needed to enter the Express Pool.
 This is a point-based system where rating depends on certain factors such as – Age, English score, education, and the likes.
 You can find more details about this on their website.